huggingface/blog/vision_language_pretraining.md

     <em>The cat and dog image has been taken from <a href=https://www.istockphoto.com/photos/dog-cat-love>here</a>.</em>
 </p>

-To be able to predict something like that, the model needs to understand both the input image and the text prompts.
-To achieve this understanding, the model would have separate or fused encoders for vision and language.
+To predict something like that, the model needs to understand both the input image and the text prompts.
+The model would have separate or fused encoders for vision and language to achieve this understanding.

 But these inputs and outputs can take several forms.
 Below we give some examples:
 -   Image retrieval from natural language text.